Arnold of Brescia

 Arnold of Brescia (c.
 1090 – June 1155), also known as Arnaldus (Arnaldo da Brescia), was an Italian canon regular from Lombardy, who called on the Church to renounce property-ownership and participated in the Commune of Rome of 1144–1193.
-He is considered a proto-Reformer and precursor of the Reformation.
+He is considered a Proto-Reformer and precursor of the Protestant Reformation.

 Exiled at least three times and eventually arrested, Arnold was hanged by the papacy; his remains were burned posthumously and the ashes thrown into the River Tiber.
 Though he failed as a religious reformer and a political leader, his teachings on apostolic poverty gained currency after his death among "Arnoldists" and more widely among Waldensians and the Spiritual Franciscans, though no written word of his has survived the official condemnation.
 Protestants rank him among the precursors of the Protestant Reformation.

 Biography

 Born in Brescia, Arnold became an Augustinian canon and then prior of a monastery in Brescia.
 He criticized the Catholic Church's temporal powers that involved it in a land struggle in Brescia against the Count-Bishop of Brescia.
 He called on the Church to renounce its claim and return ownership to the city government so as not to be tainted by possession—renunciation of worldliness being one of his primary teachings.
 He was condemned at the Second Lateran Council in 1139 and banished from Italy.

 According to the chronicler Otto of Freising, Arnold had studied in Paris under the tutelage of the reformer and philosopher Pierre Abélard.
 He approved of Abélard's proposals for monastic reform.
 He was also influenced by the French reformer Henry of Lausanne.
 He agreed with the several issues they preached, including the issues of Infant Baptism, and the great wealth of the Roman Church among other things.".
 The issue came before the Synod of Sens in 1141 and both Arnold and Abélard's positions were overruled by Bernard of Clairvaux.
 Arnold stood alone against the church's decision after Abélard's capitulation; he returned to Paris, where he continued to teach and preach against Bernard.
 As a consequence he was then commanded to silence and exiled by Pope Innocent II.
 He took refuge first in Zürich and then probably in Bavaria.
 His writings were also ordered burned as a further measure, though that judgement is the only evidence that he had actually written anything.
 Arnold continued to preach his radical ideas concerning apostolic poverty.

 Arnold of Brescia's corpse burned at the stake by the Papal guards; a much later print from Martyrs Mirror.

 Arnold, who is known only from the vituperative condemnation of his foes, was declared to be a demagogue; his motives were impugned.